serhatgktp/amorr/doc/sprint1/sprint1.md

 - Second stand-up (2022/05/31)
     - Evaluated points for the user stories.
-    - Divided the user stories into tasks and assigned to the team members.
+    - Divided the user stories into tasks and assigned them to the team members.
     - Added tasks on JIRA.

 - Third stand-up (2022/06/01)